 |

-In part B there will be 35 questions of two marks each.
+In part B there are 35 questions of two marks each.
 Part 'C' consists of 60 questions that are designed to test a candidate's knowledge of scientific concepts and/or application of the scientific concepts.
-Part C will comprise 25 analytical questions of four marks each and candidates will have to apply scientific knowledge while responding to those questions.
+Part C will comprise 25 analytical questions of four marks each and candidates have to apply scientific knowledge while responding to those questions.

-The questions that will be given from the UGC NET Chemical Science syllabus in these part is mentioned below:
+The questions that are given from the UGC NET Chemical Science syllabus in these part is mentioned below:

 Particulars | Part-A | Part-B | Part-C | Total |